markusressel/barcode-server/README.md

 {"device":{"name":"BARCODE SCANNER BARCODE SCANNER","path":"/dev/input/event3","vendorId":65535,"productId":53},"barcode":"4250168519463"}
 ```

-## HTTP Post
+## HTTP Request

-When configured, you can let **barcode-scanner** issue a HTTP request (defaults to `POST`) when a barcode is scanned.
+When configured, you can let **barcode-scanner** issue a HTTP request (defaults to `POST`) when a
+barcode is scanned, which provides the ability to push barcode events to a server that is unaware
+of any client.
 The body of the request will contain the same JSON as in the websocket API example.

 To do this simply add the following section to your config:
 ```yaml